 This is A LOT for most people who are just starting out.

-Thankfully, Bluehost, has agreed to offer our users a free domain name and over 60% off on web hosting.
+Thankfully, Bluehost has agreed to offer our users a free domain name and over 60% off on web hosting.

 Bluehost is one of the largest hosting companies in the world.
-They are also an official WordPress recommended hosting partner.
+They are also an official WordPress-recommended hosting partner.

 Note: At WPBeginner, we believe in transparency.
 If you purchase hosting using our referral link, then we will get a small commission at no additional cost to you.
-In fact, you will get discount on hosting + a free domain name.
+In fact, you will get a discount on hosting + free SSL + a free domain name.
 We would get this commission for recommending any WordPress hosting company, but we only recommend products that we personally use and believe will add value to our readers.

 First, you’ll need to go to the Bluehost website in a new browser window and click on the green ‘Get Started Now’ button.

-This will bring you to a pricing page where you will need to choose a pricing plan for your website.
-Basic and plus plans are the most popular choices among our users.
+This will bring you to a pricing page where you will need to choose a hosting plan for your website.

-You’ll need to click on select to choose the plan that you like and continue to the next step.
+You’ll need to click on ‘Select’ to choose the plan that you like and continue to the next step.

 On the next screen, you’ll be asked to select a new domain name.

-Need help choosing a domain name for your website?
+Need help with choosing a domain name for your website?
 See these tips and tools on how to choose the best domain name.

-After choosing your domain name, click on the next button to continue.
+After choosing your domain name, click on the Next button to continue.

-Now you’ll be asked to provide your account information such as name, address, email, etc.
+Now, you’ll be asked to provide your account information such as name, address, email, etc.

 Next, you will add your payment information to finish the purchase.